 How fast does an AC cool a house?
-This is the key question we have to answer before we can answer how long should it take to cool a house from 80°F to 72°F. As you might imagine, how long does it take to cool down a house depends on several factors.
+The key question we have to answer is how long does it take to cool a house by 1 degree.
+Based on that, we can calculate how long should it take to cool a house from 80°F to 72°F or by 2 degrees, for example.
+As you might imagine, how long does it take to cool down a house depends on several factors.

 Theoretically speaking, we can presume that the heat capacity of air at 72°F is 1.006 kJ/kg*K and its density at 72°F and 14.7 psia is 1.195 kg/m3.
 If we use ’20 BTU per sq ft with 8 ft ceilings’ the DOE rule of thumb for sizing AC units, we know that we will need about 1-ton of AC (12,000 BTU/h or 12,661 kJ) to adequately cool a 600 sq ft space (20×30 room, for example).
 In order to calculate the cooling time, we use these two equations:

 Don’t worry about how complex this sounds.
 We are going to simplify it quite a bit further on; but if we want exact figures, we need to make precise calculations.
 On top of that, you will be able to use the Cooling Time Calculator yourself and check out the Cooling Time Chart as well.